 This year, your shopping list might have more electronic devices than ever: Laptops, tablets, networking equipment, Bluetooth earbuds, smartphones, smartwatches, location devices like Apple AirTags, internet-abled assistants and video calling devices like Facebook Portal, Amazon Alexa, and Google Home — the list is endless.

 Nearly everything that connects to the internet via Bluetooth, Wi-Fi, or hardline creates at least some level of privacy and security vulnerability for your family.
 Even the colored light bulbs you buy for your kids’ room can make you a target for a hacker!
 Have you thought about how you’re going to keep your kids safe online?
 Has the cost of security software been a deterrent in the past?
 Are you still debating cost versus risk?
 Let’s take a deeper look.

-So, what kind of real risks are you taking by choosing not to add security software to your back-to-school shopping list?
+Which risks are you taking by choosing not to add security software to your back-to-school shopping list?

-Sure, there are lots of internet security services available out there, but Avast offers advanced antivirus and anti-tracking privacy protection features that prevent malware while blocking stalkers and advertisers from following your family’s online activity.
+There are lots of internet security services available out there, but Avast offers advanced antivirus and anti-tracking privacy protection features that prevent malware while blocking stalkers and advertisers from following your family’s online activity.

 Avast One is more than a single piece of security software.
 It’s an all-in-one service for everything you need to look after all your family’s devices in one premium and easy-to-use service.

 The beginning of the school year is the perfect time to boost your child’s digital literacy by talking to them about online safety, cybersecurity in school, and celebrating their digital milestones.

 Advice for parents who are having issues with your kids facing addictive and/or inappropriate content on YouTube.